abhishekathena29/cricscor/style/README.md

 # style

 The `style` module provides a centralized location for app styling.
-It includes shared fonts, themes, and other styling elements used throughout the Khelo app.
+It includes shared fonts, themes, and other styling elements used throughout the CricScor app.

 ## Key Features